CDRT/mk_docs/docs/ref/bios/settings/thinkpad/power.md

 :  When enabled, this feature improves performance, but may result in higher surface temperatures and increased fan noise.

     !!! note ""
-        This feature is Windows only.
+        This feature is Windows only and only available on select models.

     Options: